-Outdshoorn is renowned for being the ostrich capital of the world.
-And 30 km north you will find the spectacular Cango Caves, situated in the Swartberg mountain range, part of the Cape Floral World Heritage Site.
+Once again there will be plenty to see and do.
+Outdshoorn itself is known for being the ostrich capital of the world, whilst 30 km north you will find the spectacular Cango Caves, situated in the Swartberg mountain range, part of the Cape Floral World Heritage Site.
 The caves are 20 million years old and have become a cultural and natural landmark in South Africa.

-Day 11: Drive to Knysna (driving time approximately 2 hours)
+Day 10: Drive to Plettenberg Bay (driving time approximately 2.5 hours)

-Day 13: Drive to Port Elizabeth (driving time approximately 3.5 hours)
+Day 11: Drive to the Woodall Country House & Spa (driving time approximately 4 hours)